 Upper Class Housing

 Campus living is a unique experience, which will place you at the center of university action.
-You will be living with people from all parts of the and the world.
+You will be living with people from all parts of the world.
 The residence halls at VSU are designed to support, compliment, and expand your total university education by providing a variety of services, activities, programs, facilities, and living environments.
-The majority of our Upper-class students (30 credit hours or more) will have the option of choosing to live in the Student Village Complex, Moore Hall, Whiting Hall or Quad Hall.
-The Student Village Complex consists of three residence halls.
-Those Residence Halls are: Barrett-Jackson, Taylor-Williams, and Nicholas Hall.
-The University Apartments @ Ettrick are our off campus university housing and is available to students with 24 or more credit hours.
+The majority of our Upper-class students (30 credit hours or more) will have the option of choosing to live in Moore Hall, Gateway II, Quad I, Quad II, and Whiting Hall.

 Living in a Community Environment